 ♦ Strategic Planning

-This Hub delivers community planning function such as the Ten-Year Plan, Annual Plan, Annual Report and Community Outcomes as well as supporting performance management, policy and cross-portfolio strategy development across the organisation.
+Keita's Hub delivers community planning such as the Ten Year Plan, Annual Plan, Annual Report and Community Outcomes as well as supporting performance management, policy and cross-portfolio strategy development across the organisation.
 They provide specialist skills in strategy and policy, community relations, community programme funding and delivery, multifunction project management and/or economic development.

 Phone: DDI (06) 869 2721